tpamplin/meet-app/README.md

     when the user specifies a number of events to be shown then the number of events that the user has chosen will be shown.

-Use the app when offline.
+Use the app when offline:

+    Story:

+    As a User
+    I should be able to access the app while offline So that I can see information about events that I have saved when I'm not online.

+    Scenarios:

     Given the app is offline
     when the user opens the app